-SiteGround has 3 different plans available, we recommend the GrowBig package as you will not have to worry about outgrowing your blog as your visitors increase.
-Another feature is the high level of caching, which means much better loading speeds if you have many pictures on your blog.
-You can always upgrade or downgrade to a different plan any time you want!
+SiteGround has 3 different plans available, and we recommend the GrowBig package so you won’t have to worry about upgrading any time soon, plus there’s some other premium features in this plan.
+You can always upgrade or downgrade to a different plan any time you want.

 You will now be asked to register a domain name.
-If you already have a domain name you wish to use, select the “I already have a domain”.
-Then put in your domain name in the box and click proceed.
+If you already have a domain you wish to use, select the “I already have a domain” then type the domain in the box and click proceed.

-If you don’t have a domain name, you can purchase it with your WordPress hosting or regular web hosting plan if you want, or from a separate domain name provider as we described in Section 1 above.
+If you don’t have a domain, you can purchase it with your WordPress hosting or regular web hosting plan if you want, or from a separate domain provider as we described in Step 1 above.

 Next up, fill in your personal details.
 This should be pretty self-explanatory up until these points:

-Hosting Services: The Data Center will automatically be selected based on your location, but if you want a different Data Center you have the option to select a different one by clicking the small button next to.
+Hosting Services: The Data Center will automatically be selected based on your location, but if you want a different Data Center location you have the option to do so by clicking the small button next to it.
 (We recommend leaving it as is unless you know your target audience is going to be in a different location).

-Now that you’ve got your hosting set-up, the first thing you need to do before importing your Blogger content to WordPress is to install WordPress.
-It’s actually quite easy thanks to SiteGround.
+Now that you’ve got your WordPress hosting set-up, to get started the first thing you need to do before importing content from Blogger to WordPress is to install an instance of self-hosted WordPress.
+Click on “Launch Setup Wizard”.

 You’ll now be at your “My Accounts” page and your page should look like the image below.
-Go ahead and click cPanel.
+Click on the red cPanel button.

-When the cPanel dashboard loads, click the WordPress AutoInstaller.
+When the cPanel dashboard loads, click on WordPress in the AutoInstallers section.

-When the Softaculous WordPress installer screen loads, click on Install.
+When the Softaculous WordPress installer screen loads, click on “Install” to install WordPress.

 This will only take a minute or two, and DO NOT navigate away from the page.

-Once the installation is complete you’ll see a “Congratulations…” message telling you WordPress was successfully installed.
+When the WordPress installation is complete you’ll see a “Congratulations…” message telling you WordPress was successfully installed.
 Yay!

-If your Blogger blog is using a free blogspot domain, for example “myawesomeblog.blogspot.com” then you can skip this step in the Blogger to WordPress import.
-You still need to make sure your domain name is pointing to your hosts DNS servers or you won’t be able to access your site.
-If you purchased your domain with the hosting company, then this will have been done automatically.
-If you purchased your domain separately, say through NameCheap, then you will need to point the domain to the hosting company’s name servers.
-Until you do this, you won’t be able to access your site (unless you really want to use a temporary domain as described below, but there’s no need).
-You can jump to Step 9.1 to do this, and then continue on with Step 5.
+If your Blogger blog is using a free blogspot domain, like “example.blogspot.com” then you can skip this step in the Blogger to WordPress import.
+You still need to ensure your domain is pointing to your WordPress host’s DNS servers or you won’t be able to access your new site.
+If you purchased your domain with the web hosting company, then this should have been done automatically.
+If you purchased your domain separately, say through NameCheap, then you will need to point the domain to the web hosting company’s name servers.
+Until you do this, you won’t be able to access your new site (unless you really want to use a temporary domain for your WordPress site as described below, but there’s no need).
+You can jump to Step 8.1 to do this, and then continue on with Step 5.

-If you are already using your own domain, for example “www.myawesomeblog.com”, then you need to do this step to be able to access your new self-hosted WordPress blog during setup without losing traffic to your existing Blogger site.
-This change is temporary and a necessary part of the Blogger to WordPress import and you will reverse it when you’re ready to take your new WordPress blog live.
+If you are already using your own domain on your Blogger blog, for example “www.example.com”, following this step will allow you to access your new self-hosted WordPress blog during setup without losing traffic to your existing Blogger site.
+This change is temporary and a necessary part of the Blogger to WordPress site migration and you will reverse it in the WordPress settings when you’re ready to take your new WordPress blog live.

-In phpMyAdmin, expand out the database tree.
-It should look something like myblog1_wp456.
+In phpMyAdmin, expand out the WordPress database tree.
+It should look something like “myblog1_wp456”.

 Now replace the domain in the box with the temporary domain you copied earlier, then click Go.
-Do the exact same for both siteurl and home.
+Do the exact same for “home”.